 Our Clear Acrylic Faces are UV stable to resist clouding and discolouring over time.
 Wet-faced, its adhesive coating is protected by a quick release cover.
 And each 3mm thick plastic face adds much needed strength and durability to your assembled number plate.

 Of course, our 5 micron thick Dry Reflective is also colour stable and resistant to fading.
 It’s also coated with a finish that provides superior bonding when you print onto it.
-And because we produce it from Oralite sheeting, we offer an array of sizes or rolls for thermal printers.
+And because we produce it direct from Oralite sheeting, we offer an array of sizes or rolls for thermal printers.

 Here’s a simple guide on how to combine your plate media together.
 Whenever you assemble a printed number plate, we recommend you use a jig and roller for a professional finish.
 Then you can use the pins to line up your media accurately.
 And the rollers will apply equal pressure across the entire width of the media, all at once.
 Which will help the pieces to bond together.